eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

 message helpfully includes details of the condition which was violated, which is extra important when the `assert` has more than one condition.

 Where applicable, the typechecker uses type information from the assert when checking statements which follow it, for example:

     Integer? x = parseInteger("1");
-    assert(exists x);
+    assert (exists x);
     // after the assert x is treated as an Integer value y= x+10;

-This is really the same 'structured typecasting' we saw in the [first section](../basics#dealing_with_objects_that_arent_there), only this time it's happening in the middle of a block rather than at the start of an `if`'s block.
+This is really the same structured typecasting we saw in the [first section](../basics#dealing_with_objects_that_arent_there), only this time it's happening in the middle of a block rather than at the start of an `if` block.
 But don't worry, there's
 [more on this later](../types#narrowing_the_type_of_an_object_reference).

-Note that, unlike Java's `assert`, which can be disabled at runtime, Ceylon's `assert`s are always enabled.
+Note that, unlike Java's `assert`, which can be disabled at runtime, Ceylon's assertions are always enabled.

 <a name="loops"><!-- old id --></a>